How Many Languages are Spoken in China?

 Mandarin makes up a group of related Chinese languages spoken in southwestern China and northern China.
 This includes the Beijing dialect which is the foundation of Standard Mandarin.
 With its 910 million speakers there are 200 million who speak it as a second language.
 Its language families are the Sinitic languages and Sino Tibetan languages.
 The writing system is Chinese characters both simplified and traditional.

 The history of the Chinese language modern Wu comes from ancient Wu and Yue, which today is spoken in northern Zhejiang and southern Jiangsu.
 Suzhou was likely to have been the 1st place where Wu was developed, as the Suzhou dialect is the best example of Wu.
 The Wu that was developed in Shanghai led to the forming of standard Shanghainese.
-Shanghai is an important economic centre and has the biggest number of Wu speakers.
+Shanghai is an important economic center and has the biggest number of Wu speakers.

-Min, or Miin, is a group of Chinese languages with 30 million speakers spoken in the Fujian province and 45 million descendants of the Fujian province who moved to Guangdong in the Chaozhou-Shantou and Chaoshan areas, the Leizhou Peninsula and Hainan and three counties in south Zhejiang, some of Zhongshan and off Ningbo in the Zhoushan archipelago, some communities in Liyang in Jiangyin City in the Jiangsu province, and in Taiwan.
+Min, or Miin, is a group of Chinese languages with 30 million speakers spoken in the Fujian province and 45 million descendants of the Fujian province who moved to Guangdong in the Chaozhou-Shantou and Chaoshan areas, the Leizhou Peninsula and Hainan, and three counties in South Zhejiang, some of Zhongshan and off Ningbo in the Zhoushan archipelago, some communities in Liyang in Jiangyin City in the Jiangsu province, and in Taiwan.
 The name originates from the River Min in Fujian.
 Speakers of Min dialects can’t understand one another or any other Chinese language.
-In South East Asia, amongst the Chinese migrant population, Min can be heard spoken.
+In southeast Asia, amongst the Chinese migrant population, Min can be heard spoken.
 Some of the Min languages resemble Old Chinese.

 How Many Different Languages are Spoken in China?